Demo MCP server PoC setup and testing with installation and documentation guidance

 The server’s performance is optimized for a wide range of use cases, with compatibility matrices detailed below:

-For advanced users, custom configuration options allow for fine-tuning the behavior of mcp-server-demo
+For advanced users, custom configuration options allow for fine-tuning the behavior of mcp-server-demo.
+Key sections include:

 Here’s a sample MCP configuration that can be used to initialize the server on your system: